radical-collaboration/PaleoSTeHM/README.md

 PaleoSTeHM is a paleo-environmental modelling faced API based upon [pyro](https://pyro.ai/), a universal probabilistic programming language supported by [PyTorch](https://pytorch.org/) on the backend.
 Therefore, it not only supports probablistic programming not also the auto-differentiation and GPU accelration.
 This API will provide easy-to-use models to infer the spatio or spatio-temporal variation of environmental change from geological data, with tutorials that cover the background theories and hand-on practicals.

-Please note that this repository is under active developmennt by Yucheng Lin, Alex Reed and Robert Kopp.
+Please note that this repository is under active developmennt by Yucheng Lin, Alex Reedy and Robert Kopp.
 If you have any questions please contact Yucheng: yc.lin@rutgers.edu.

 ## Installation